PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 ### Issues & decisions

 #### Database normalization
-In a completlely normalized dataabse, we would design separate database tables to house each of our unique entities:
+In a completely normalized database, we would design separate database tables to house each of our unique entities:
 * Grants
 * Grantees
 * Programs